Indefinite Leave to Remain (10 Years Lawful Residence)

 How long can you live outside the UK without losing your Indefinite Leave to Remain (ILR)?

-No more than 2 years.
-Any time after this period will mean that you lose your Indefinite Leave to Remain.
 If there is a good reason for you being gone longer than 2 years you would want to explore the option of applying to come back to the UK as a Returning Resident.

 Do I need to renew my Indefinite Leave to Remain (ILR)?